br0kend/react/docs/docs/refs-and-the-dom.md

 Here, the ref callback is first specified by `Grandparent`.
 It is passed to the `Parent` as a regular prop called `inputRef`, and the `Parent` passes it to the `CustomTextInput` as a prop too.
 Finally, the `CustomTextInput` reads the `inputRef` prop and attaches the passed function as a `ref` attribute to the `<input>`.
 As a result, `this.inputElement` in `Grandparent` will be set to the DOM node corresponding to the `<input>` element in the `CustomTextInput`.

 All things considered, we advise against exposing DOM nodes whenever possible, but this can be a useful escape hatch.
 Note that this approach requires you to add some code to the child component.
-If you have absolutely no control over the child component implementation, your last option is to use [`findDOMNode()`](/react/docs/react-dom.html#finddomnode), but it is discouraged.
+If you have absolutely no control over the child component implementation, your last option is to use [`findDOMNode()`](/reacc/docs/react-dom.html#finddomnode), but it is discouraged.

 ### Legacy API: String Refs

-If you worked with React before, you might be familiar with an older API where the `ref` attribute is a string, like `"textInput"`, and the DOM node is accessed as `this.refs.textInput`.
-We advise against it because string refs have [some issues](https://github.com/facebook/react/pull/8333#issuecomment-271648615), are considered legacy, and **are likely to be removed in one of the future releases**.
+If you worked with Reacc before, you might be familiar with an older API where the `ref` attribute is a string, like `"textInput"`, and the DOM node is accessed as `this.refs.textInput`.
+We advise against it because string refs have [some issues](https://github.com/facebook/reacc/pull/8333#issuecomment-271648615), are considered legacy, and **are likely to be removed in one of the future releases**.
 If you're currently using `this.refs.textInput` to access refs, we recommend the callback pattern instead.

 ### Caveats

 If the `ref` callback is defined as an inline function, it will get called twice during updates, first with `null` and then again with the DOM element.
-This is because a new instance of the function is created with each render, so React needs to clear the old ref and set up the new one.
+This is because a new instance of the function is created with each render, so Reacc needs to clear the old ref and set up the new one.
 You can avoid this by defining the `ref` callback as a bound method on the class, but note that it shouldn't matter in most cases.